PX4/PX4-user_guide/en/flight_controller/omnibus_f4_sd.md

 RC is connected to one of the following ports:
 - UART1
 - SBUS/PPM port (via inverter, internally goes to UART1)

-> **Note** Some OmnibusF4 boards have a jumper connecting either or both the MCU SBUS and PPM to a single pin header.
+> **Note** Some Omnibus F4 boards have a jumper connecting either or both the MCU SBUS and PPM to a single pin header.
 Set your jumper or solder bridge to the appropriate MCU pin before use.

 ### UARTs